S2W – Import Shopify to WooCommerce

 *This option only works if your blogs are imported since version 1.0.9

-Import products by ID
+Import by ID

 Import Products by CSV